 Kids model what they see and this makes it very normal for them. (and lets get real, they already watch mommy!).
 This is why it’s so nice potty training younger siblings…they’ve seen the older ones go lots.

 3. Explain that they can never get flushed down the toilet.

 It’s a real fear for some kids!
 Mr. Rogers Neighborhood has a great episode on this you can watch for free on Amazon Prime.

-If he’s outside, it’s even easier because you can show him where he’s aloud to go.
+If he’s outside, show him where he’s aloud to go.
 (Sorry if you don’t or can’t do this, it’s the country girl in me!)